This article was originally published on THUMP UK.

-For many, Manchester's Haçienda is a symbol of a time when nightclubs still had their edge, a memorial relic of the halcyon era before they were supposedly sanitised by the dull hipsters you'll bump into inside them today.
+For many, Manchester's Haçienda is a symbol of a time when nightclubs still had their edge, a memorial relic of the halcyon era before they were supposedly sanitized by the dull hipsters you'll bump into inside them today.
 Given that, it might come as a surprise to some that back then, many of the city's clubbers regarded Tony Wilson's storied venue as a middle class alternative to the genuine underground Manchester experience.
 That experience hasn't had films made about it, or been the subject of countless TV documentaries.
 Instead, it's quietly sunk into the annals of hedonistic history.

 Konspiracy was the brainchild of DJ Chris Jam, who was half of legendary acid house duo the Jam MC's, and one of the few acts from down south to gain the Madchester seal of approval.
 Moving up from London in 1986, Jam was soon a regular at an early acid house venue called the Kitchen, in Hulme's notoriously lawless Bullring flats.
 Comprised of two flats that had been converted into a single room via knocking down a wall, it was unconventional, ramshackle, and capable of attracting some of the biggest names of the day—everyone from the Happy Mondays to the Stone Roses visited.
 It was also a place for the city's criminals to let their hair down, drop an E or two, and have a dance.
 Which is how Chris ended up meeting the unofficial co-runner of Konspiracy.

 "I met a lad there who wasn't a gangster, but had some good connections," says Chris.
 "He wanted to be a gangster, though— that was his dream.
 And mine was to control the music at a club."
-They quickly realised that they could both achieve their goals by starting their own night, as acid house events were inextricably interlinked with drugs and gangs.
+They quickly realized that they could both achieve their goals by starting their own night, as acid house events were inextricably interlinked with drugs and gangs.
 Chris had no criminal record, and wasn't known to the police, making him the ideal candidate to act as licensee.
 The plan was for him to have his name on the papers while his newfound business partner ducked and dived behind the scenes.
 It was that shadiness that lent the club it's name.

 Konspiracy soon attracted punters from all over Manchester.
 Many of them headed there after being turned away from the Haçienda because their face didn't fit.
 "A lot of kids from places like Miles Platting and Ancoats, who weren't seen the as the right type, wouldn't get into the Haçienda," Chris told me.
 "Your more middle class kids would go there, though not exclusively, as the main gangsters were all in there too, but the Haçienda definitely didn't let a lot of people in."